Bamboo sheets are not eco-friendly.

 The complaints also charge these companies with violating the Textile Act and Rules by, among other things, falsely and deceptively labeling and advertising their clothing and textile products as bamboo, when they should be labeled and advertised as rayon.
 The FTC also charged these companies with violating the Textile Act and Rules by advertising or labeling their products without disclosing where the products were manufactured.

-There may come a day when something is invented that offers better bedding material than cotton, but for now we don't see it.
+There may eventually come a day when the invention of a new product offers a better bedding material than cotton.
+For now, we don't see it.

-Cotton has been used for thousands of years.
-We say, if it ain’t broke, don’t fix it.
+Cotton has been in use for thousands of years.
+So if it ain’t broke, there’s no need to fix it.

 To shop for Italy's finest luxury cotton bedding click on the below shop button.